 3. People person

-It's nice to know you're not a monster, but it's also an expectation, because no one wants to work with someone who is unapproachable.
-Instead, Christa Mancino, a Technical Recruiter with Procom advises, "Provide specific examples of your interactions with co-workers or teams you've led."
+Hiring managers admit that likability is their #1 hiring factor, and being approachable is an expectation.
+Christa Mancino, a Technical Recruiter with Procom advises, "Provide specific examples of your interactions with co-workers or teams you've led."

 4. Hard worker